About "Good Neighbour Scheme"

 You are expected to join a "Good Neighbour" briefing and gatherings to further understand the scheme before submitting your application.
 To provide you opportunities to know more about and interact with your neighbours, we welcome you to join various programmes of Viva Blue House.

-Applicants can submit their applications on or before 9 March 2019 for the first vetting.
+Applicants can submit their applications for the first vetting.

 Those who pass the first vetting will be invited to attend the second vetting, which is a face-to-face interview.